Jabeyta91/post-install-config/README.md

 <img src="https://i.imgur.com/cqc1FNt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next step is creating teams as for instance the best technicians from each department to form a team to handle specific issues.
-Consisting of level 1 or level 2 for instance support agents.As a administrator I can assign each agent different departments and roles.
+Consisting of level 1 or level 2 for instance support agents.
+As a administrator I can assign each agent different departments and roles.
 </p>
 <br />